labcif/ADB-Extractor/README.md

 # ADB-Extractor
-Python Script to extract Private, Public and APK File from Android emulator or device using ADB
+Python tool to extract Private, Public and APK File from Android emulator or device using ADB.

 ## Requirements
 - Python 3